teotro/website/_pages/about.md

   - /about.html
 ---

-I'm Theodoros Trochatos and I am a fifth year PhD student in Electrical and Computer Engineering at Yale University, where I am fortunate enough to be advised by Professor [Jakub Szefer](https://caslab.io/jakub/).
+I'm Theodoros, a fifth year PhD student in Electrical and Computer Engineering at Yale University, advised by Professor [Jakub Szefer](https://caslab.io/jakub/).
 My research establishes the architectural foundations for trustworthy hybrid quantum-classical computing , bridging the fields of computer architecture, hardware security, and quantum systems.
 I focus on uncovering vulnerabilities and building secure architectures for both NISQ and fault-tolerant quantum computing (FTQC) systems.
 Separately, I am also actively interested in QEC-aware compilers and decoders.

 Before joining Yale, I received my bachelor's degree in Electrical and Computer Engineering from the National Technical University of Athens in Greece.
 I will be forever grateful to have been supervised by Prof. [Dionisios Pnevmatikatos](https://www.ece.ntua.gr/en/staff/474) and Prof. [Vasilis Karakostas](https://cgi.di.uoa.gr/~vkarakos/) in my diploma thesis studying side-channels attacks due to speculative execution and their defenses.